How Much Does a Deep Plane Facelift Cost in Denmark?

 About Deep Plane Facelift in Denmark

-Denmark is an option for deep plane facelift surgery.
+Denmark is an option for deep plane facelift surgery, with costs ranging from $22,000 to $30,000 (average $26,000).
 The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 1 surgeon in Denmark with credentials, before/after photos, and patient reviews.